 This issue raises two questions.
-Firstly, does the commencement of new employment circumstances represent a reasonable opportunity to encourage engagement by the employee with their underperforming stapled fund?
-If yes, secondly, is it appropriate for restricted products to continue to be listed on the Super Fund Lookup or to be allowed to be stapled funds?
+Does the commencement of new employment circumstances represent a reasonable opportunity to encourage engagement by the employee with their underperforming stapled fund?
+If yes, is it appropriate for restricted products to continue to be listed on the Super Fund Lookup or to be allowed to be stapled funds?

-While we do not make any recommendations in respect of this matter, we believe that this is an important public policy question, particularly if new employment is an ideal time for an employee to move to a new, better performing, product.
+While we do not make recommendations in respect of this matter, we believe that this is an important public policy question, particularly if new employment is an ideal time for an employee to move to a new, better performing, product.
+We consider this question to be of critical importance in the event that insurance arrangements in a stapled fund are inappropriate for an employee's new role.